 - I. Required courses in the major-36 hours, including: Literature courses-LIT 241; 9 hours selected from 321, 322, 323, 324; one course from 354 or 356.
-Language courses-9 hours of creative writing (LANG 353 and above), with at least 3 hours at the 400-level; LANG 497.
+Language courses-9 hours of creative writing (LANG 361 and above), with at least 3 hours at the 400-level; LANG 497.
 In addition, students must choose one of the following options: - a) 9 additional hours in LIT, with at least 6 hours at the 300-400-level, or - b) LANG 260, and 6 hours of LIT courses at the 300-400 level.
-Note: an internship experience cannot be used to fulfill one of the LANG course requirements. - II.
+Note: LIT 340 cannot be used to fulfill these major requirements. - II.
 Required courses outside the major-None. - III.
 Foreign language requirement-A minimum of 6 semester hours. - IV.
 Other departmental requirements-A two-part demonstration of competency in the discipline, including a written examination and a Senior Creative Writing Project; an additional demonstration of oral competency will be fulfilled by a required public reading of creative work in the senior year.
 Computer competency is demonstrated in LANG 497.